Stanley, Wisconsin: History

 Through the 1890s the population of Stanley increased from 500 to 2500.
+Northwestern Lumber began providing electricity for lights in 1891.
 Stanley became a village in 1895 and separated politically from the Town of Delmar as the City of Stanley in 1898.
+The city's first bank was chartered in 1900.
+That same year Northwestern Lumber gave the city 2.5 acres for a park in town.
+In 1901 the city installed a public water system and started a sewage system which emptied into the river.
 In 1897, attracted by rail connections and the supply of hemlock bark, the United States Leather Company opened a tannery in Stanley which employed 200 men and by 1908 tanned 75,000 hides shipped in from Chicago to South America.
 Stanley's other big early industry was the Big Four Canning Factory on the north side of town, where immigrant farmers brought wagonloads of peas, cabbage, corn and beets grown on the logging cutover.
 In 1914 Big Four produced up to 100,000 cans of vegetables per day, shipping them all over the country.
+A creamery was started in 1903.
+The first high school was established in 1905.

 The D.R.
 Moon Library was donated in 1901 to the people of Stanley by the family of the Northwestern Lumber Company's president.

 On May 18, 1906, a fire started in one of the Northwest Lumber Company buildings east of the current Chapman Lake in what is now Fandry Park.
 The fire quickly spread to other businesses and into the residential area to the east.
 It ended up destroying a number of business buildings, two churches, and about seventy homes.
 But neighbors helped neighbors, businesses rebuilt (some with fireproof brick), and the city moved on.
 The Northwestern Lumber Company had started a brickyard around 1900, digging its clay north of Chapman Park's location.
 After the fire in 1906, production increased greatly to rebuild Stanley and buildings as far off as Eau Claire and Auburndale.

+Stanley began paving its streets in 1911.
+The Stanley Shoe company began making lumberman's shoes in 1912.

+Stanley's prison began construction in 1998, a joint project of the private Dominion Company and the City of Stanley.
+In 2001 the State of Wisconsin bought the facility and it is now operated as a medium-security facility, housing around 1500.